tenzir/tenzir/doc/cli/vast-export.md

 which exports data that was already archived and indexed by the node.
 The `--unified` flag can be used to export both historical and continuous data.

+The `--low-priority` option reduces the likelyhood that the query will be selected for execution from the backlog.
+This will only have an effect when there are more queries than query workers (configured with the `max-queries` option), otherwise all queries are executed immediately and the backlog remains empty.

 For more information on the query expression, see the [query language documentation](https://docs.tenzir.com/vast/query-language/overview).